VicenteMurguiSanchis/Tour-Castellar/README.md

 Tour Castellar is a mobile application that serves as a tourist guide for the Iberian site of **El Castellar** located in the municipality of Casinos.
-Application makes use of **augmented reality** technology to show recreations and elements of the site, while offering information about the historical context of the place to provide the experience with a high level of quality for users who use it.
+Application makes use of **augmented reality** technology to show recreations of buildings and elements of the site, while offering information about the historical context of the place to provide users with a high quality experience.

 ![alt text](https://github.com/VicenteMurguiSanchis/Tour-Castellar/blob/main/Assets/CarpetaImagenes/Imagen2.jpg)

 ![alt text](https://github.com/VicenteMurguiSanchis/Tour-Castellar/blob/main/Assets/CarpetaImagenes/Imagen1.png)

 The application allows you to reproduce informative sections for each of the areas of the site.
-This can be done using two different methods:
+This is done using two different methods:

-* **Vuforia**: Using Vuforia, the application allows you to detect markers on which the informative sections can be reproduced.
+* **Vuforia**: Using Vuforia the application allows you to detect markers on which the informative sections may be reproduced.

 ![alt text](https://github.com/VicenteMurguiSanchis/Tour-Castellar/blob/main/Assets/CarpetaImagenes/image25.gif)

-* **AR Foundation Plane Detector**: With AR Foundation, users can place where they want to play the section.
+* **AR Foundation Plane Detector**: With AR Foundation, users can choose where they want to play the section.

 ![alt text](https://github.com/VicenteMurguiSanchis/Tour-Castellar/blob/main/Assets/CarpetaImagenes/image24.gif)